littleosbook/littleosbook/output.md

 ~~~

 By storing this function in a file called `io.s` and also creating a header
-`io.h`, the `out` assembly instruction can now be conveniently accessed from C:
+`io.h`, the `out` assembly instruction can be conveniently accessed from C:

 ~~~ {.c}
     #ifndef INCLUDE_IO_H